 Steaming Artichokes

-They used to really intimidate me too because I had no idea how to prepare and eat them.
+Raw artichokes used to intimidate me because I had no idea how to prepare and eat them.
 Now, we love them at my house.
-This way of eating opens so many new possibilities and options!
+We love to eat them with this vegan pasta primavera and our roasted oil-free potatoes and carrots.

 The recipe card at the bottom of the page has the full list of ingredients with measurements and instructions.